The Mystical Nauthúsagil Ravine in South Iceland & its beautiful Waterfalls

 She cultivated a private ornamental garden, which became famous in Iceland for its beauty.

-And somewhere below the volcano, the Nauthúsagil ravine is hidden away.
+And somewhere below the volcano, the Nauthúsagil ravine lies hidden.

-A path has been made above the Nauthúsagil ravine where one can walk and have a look at the ravine from above.
+A path has been built above the Nauthúsagil ravine, where one can walk and look down into it.

 By Nauthúsagil - Stóra Dímon in the distance

-Two of the brothers were ribalds, but the third one was a good man.
+Two of the brothers were ribald, but the third one was a good man.

-To cut a long story short the ribalds ended up murdering their good brother.
-After the murder of her only good brother the sister fled to Stóridalur valley and got engaged to the farmer there.
+To cut a long story short, the ribalds ended up murdering their good brother.
+After the murder of her only good brother, the sister fled to the Stóridalur valley and got engaged to the farmer there.

 By Nauthúsagil - you can see the gorge with Gluggafoss waterfall in the distance

-Once in the wintertime, as the farmer of Stóridalur was rounding up his sheep and drove the sheep out to Merkurengi meadow there was an ice channel (the deepest part of the river had no ice) in Markarfljót river.
+Once in the wintertime, as the farmer of Stóridalur was rounding up his sheep and driving the sheep out to Merkurengi meadow, there was an ice channel (the deepest part of the river had no ice) in the Markarfljót river.

 Nauthúsagil and Nauthúsaá river